 As you can see, there are many reasons why your destination URLs may be killing your sales.
 Here are three things you want to do:

-- The first thing you want to do is test your whole store and all product pages to ensure they provide a good shopping experience and technical performance – which can be done for free with Benchmark Hero.
+- The first thing you want to do is test your whole store, all product pages (including any promotional landing page URLs you have created) to ensure they provide a good shopping experience and technical performance – which can be done for free with Benchmark Hero.

 - Next, you want to make sure your product pages are optimized for sales.
 This product page optimization guide will help with that.

-- Lastly, you should be optimizing your campaign landing pages for maximum success.
-Click here for a guide to get you started.
+- Lastly, you should be optimizing each of your campaign landing pages for maximum success.
+Click here for a guide to get you started with creating a landing page that coverts.

 4. You Are Getting Plenty of Impressions But Not Enough Clicks